Your IT & Tech Mates

 Job board, referral, profile and media privacy terms

-When you use the Neighbour Help Board, Campus Help Board, School/Tutoring Help, provider board, profile edit link, profile card, referral link or related request forms, we may collect and use information such as your name, email, phone, suburb, campus, school or organisation context, poster type, guardian details where needed, job description, custom request details, preferred times, urgency, attachments, referral code, preferred provider/profile, quote or invoice links, verification status, moderation status, spam signals and request history.
+When you use the Neighbour Help Board, Campus Help Board, School/Tutoring Help, provider board, profile edit link, profile card, referral link or related request forms, we may collect and use information such as your name, email, phone, suburb, campus, school or organisation context, poster type, guardian details where needed, job description, custom request details, preferred times, urgency, attachments, referral code, preferred provider/profile, quote or invoice links, verification status, moderation status, spam checks and request history.

 For providers, tutors, students, ambassadors or partners, we may collect and display approved public profile information such as display name, headline, bio, skills, strengths, service areas, campus area, badges, reviews, completed job examples, profile images, logos and public request links.
-Private contact details, verification documents, internal notes, safety reviews, risk flags, moderation decisions and payment/commission records are generally not displayed publicly unless we clearly state otherwise or you approve their display.
+Private contact details, verification documents, private notes, safety reviews, risk flags, moderation decisions and payment/commission records are generally not displayed publicly unless we clearly state otherwise or you approve their display.

 We may process uploaded images and media by checking file type, file size and dimensions; resizing or compressing files; changing filenames; storing metadata such as width, height and storage location; and rejecting unsafe or unsupported files.
 Images and media may be stored locally or with a third-party storage provider or content delivery provider, including cloud object storage, if enabled.

-Referral and commission tracking may require us to link a job request, customer, referrer, provider, quote, invoice, payment status, job completion status and commission status.
+Referral and commission tracking may require us to link a job request, customer, referrer, provider, quote, invoice, payment status, job completion status and reward status.
 We use this information to assess eligibility, prevent fraud, resolve duplicate claims, administer manual rewards and keep business records.

 Privacy terms: guidance, matching, directory and service coordination

-We may collect and use personal information for Master applications, provider verification, badges, profile images or avatars, public trust cards, student guidance requests, guardian approvals, campus affiliations, messages, evidence, reviews, complaints, My Help dashboard records, matching suggestions, work queues, compliance flags, quality scorecards, payment records and reporting snapshots.
+We may collect and use personal information for Master applications, provider verification, badges, profile images or avatars, public trust cards, student guidance requests, guardian approvals, campus affiliations, messages, evidence, reviews, complaints, My Help dashboard records, matching suggestions, request queues, compliance flags, quality scorecards, payment records and reporting snapshots.

 We may use automated or rules-based tools to organise requests, suggest matches, identify risks, queue reminders, detect spam, highlight safety issues and create operational reports.
 These tools support staff review and do not replace our authorised team judgement where approval, safety, public visibility, payout status or dispute handling is required.